sddevelopment-be/saboteurs/manuscript/managers/thread_drift.md

 - Suggest spinoff conversations, but never start them
 - Frame it all as *“zooming out”*

+### Detection Clues

+- _“I thought we were discussing X, but now it’s about Y?”_
+- _"It was mentioned in some email thread, let me dig it up."_
+- _"Euhm.
+I thought this was about the project status?
+Why are we discussing the budget?"_

 ### Countermeasures
 - Declare thread purpose up front (e.g. `[DECISION]`, `[FYI]`, `[ACTION]`)
 - Create a culture of redirecting -- *“good point, new thread?”*